BIOGRAPHY: 2023

 The Aesthetic Perfection tour took Isaac to Berlin, Dresden, Russelsheim, The Hague (for the first time), back to Paris, Oberhausen, Braunschweig, Budapest (for the first time), Vienna, Munich and finally, Halle (Saale).
 In between, the full band, with David Leisser on drums and Nadine Green on keys, performed a storming set at Dark Malta on 22nd April, with Philip Frech (previously Huemer) back on the sound desk.

 Over the rest of the summer, Empathy Test were kept busy with various festivals, such as a third appearance at Wave Gotik Treffen in Leipzig on 28th May, Black Lower Castle Festival in Kranichfeld (Germany) on 15th July and an open air event in Friedrichshafen with Diary of Dreams and Rotersand on 22nd July.
-Two shows with DE/VISION, one on German island Hallig Lageness and one in Copenhagen were postponed due to low ticket sales, possibly caused by Depeche Mode goping back on tour with incredibly high ticket prices.
+Two shows with DE/VISION, one on German island Hallig Lageness and one in Copenhagen were postponed due to low ticket sales, possibly caused by Depeche Mode going back on tour with incredibly high ticket prices.